Overview: On-demand tech support SSH tunnel

 Getting your credentials to share with Support

-The serial number and password displayed in the VA's console must be given to the support technician.
+The serial number and password displayed in the VA's console or when using the config tunnel status command must be given to the support technician.

 Disabling/Re-enabling the Tunnel